 A Little Recap

-Using the methods above, we have several methods to check if a file exists in Python:
+Using the methods above, we have several options to check if a file exists in Python:

 # Brute force with a try-except block try: fh = open('/path/to/file', 'r') except FileNotFoundError: pass # Leverage the OS package import os exists = os.path.isfile('/path/to/file') # Wrap the path in an object for enhanced functionality from pathlib import Path config = Path('/path/to/file') if config.is_file(): pass

 For the purposes of this tutorial, we were only interested in files.
 However, these solutions can be adapted to verify the existences of directories and symbolic links, so don’t be afraid to play around.
 That’s the beauty of Python!

 At any rate, thanks for taking the time to check out this article.
 If it’s your first time here and you found this article helpful, why not subscribe to The Renegade Coder?
 Subscription is free, and you’ll always be up to date with the latest content.
 Alternatively, you can always hop on the mailing list and decide to become a member at a later time.